Skip to main content

 Why do I have to take First-Year Seminar?

 Completion of a First-Year Seminar course is required to graduate from West Virginia University.
-All first-time freshmen and transfer students must take the First-Year Seminar course.
+For more information requirements can be found in the Undergraduate Catalog.

 Which First-Year Seminar do I have to take?